mila-iqia/ResearchTemplate/docs/features/auto_schema.md

 # Auto Schema for Hydra Configs

+> 🔥 NOTE: This is a feature that is entirely unique to this template! 🔥

 This project template comes with a really neat feature: Your [Hydra](https://hydra.cc) config files automatically get a [Schema](https://json-schema.org/) associated with them.

 This greatly improves the experience of developing a project with Hydra: